[two_third]IN THE DUBAI INTERNATIONAL FINANCIAL CENTRE COURTS

 (1) For a cross-appeal, the same fees are payable as for an appeal.

-(2) The same fee applies for an application for permission, request for reconsideration of refusal of permission and for the review of decisions of the Registrar, SCT or a single judge.
+(2) The same fee applies for an application for permission, request for reconsideration of refusal of permission and for the review of decisions of the Registrar

 (3) Setting down for hearing fees under Article III apply to appeal hearings.